A cinema refuses to process a reservation from a school because the teacher communicated in Valencian.

 General condemnation

-Organizations such as Escola Valenciana have condemned the company's actions, calling its behavior "unacceptable" and demanding accountability.
-The Plataforma per la Llengua (Platform for the Language) has also condemned the action, calling it "illegal."
-ARA has attempted to contact the company for comment on the criticism received, but has not yet been successful.
-It is worth noting that Yelmo Cines receives subsidies from various state administrations, including the Generalitat Valenciana (Valencian Government) and the Valencian Institute of Culture, as can be seen on its website.
+Organizations such as Escola Valenciana have condemned Yelmo Cines' actions, calling their behavior "unacceptable" and demanding accountability.
+The Plataforma per la Llengua (Platform for the Language) has also condemned the actions, labeling them "illegal."
+It is worth noting that Yelmo Cines is a company that receives subsidies from various state administrations, including the Valencian Regional Government and the Valencian Institute of Culture, as can be seen on its website.